 Financial advisors and investment managers operate under a variety of different business models and job titles.
 Some advisors are paid commissions based on product sales, and some charge flat fees for paid advice.
 Cardinal Point utilizes an “assets under management” (AUM) fee structure where our fees vary based on the amount of assets we are managing.
 It is a graduated fee schedule, so the more assets we are managing the less the effective fee rate will be.
-We also operate on a “fee-only” basis which means we do not accept commissions or any other type of outside compensation.
+We also operate on a “fee-based” basis which means we do not accept commissions or any other type of outside compensation.

 Summary and Takeaways